-All members are welcome at these sessions - from complete beginners to garlanded regatta winners.
-The Session Manager will try to ensure that everyone has an outing they can enjoy.
-Depending on numbers, that might mean putting experienced rowers together in a light ('fine') boat or putting a couple of experienced rowers in with some less experienced rowers to help balance the boat while they learn.
-Total beginners will be taken out in our stable tubs (also known as the touring gigs) to learn the basics (2 rowers plus a cox) before moving on to the larger but stable touring fours and guads.
+All members are welcome at these sessions - from complete beginners to very experienced rowers.
+Coaches will try to ensure that everyone has an outing they can enjoy.
+Depending on numbers, that might mean putting experienced rowers together in a light ('fine') boat or putting a couple of experienced rowers in with newer rowers to help balance the boat while they gain more experience.